As part of Hispanic Heritage Month, CNN Politics looks at some of the most influential Hispanics in US political history

 In recent years, Huerta has spoken at the 2016 Democratic National Convention.

-In her late 80s, she's still advocating for the people and the causes that made her a different kind of activist and icon of Hispanic American history.
+In her 90s, she's still advocating for the people and the causes that made her a different kind of activist and icon of Hispanic American history.